 Enterprise-Wide AI Readiness AI features and Agentforce require a connected Data 360 tenant in every org.
 Provisioning decisions affect how AI models train and activate across the enterprise.
 A financial services company unifies data in Data Cloud One so its Einstein AI models have access to enterprise-wide customer data.

 When you purchase a Data 360 license, the Data 360 instance is provisioned in the Salesforce org associated with that license.
-This org is referred to as the Data 360 Home Org.
-Decision diagram showing Data 360 home org The Home Org is the anchor for your Data 360 instance.
-It is where:
+This org is referred to as the Data 360 home org.
+The home org is the anchor for your Data 360 instance.
+This includes the:

 Decision diagram showing existing org vs new org as home org